Oshkosh, Mackinac Island

 Julia making a yummy camp meal.

-We left Hancock-Houghton in Michigan for Oshkosh, Wisconsin and the world famous Oshkosh air show.
+We left Hancock-Houghton in Michigan for Oshkosh, Wisconsin and the world-famous Oshkosh air show.
 It was a clear day, although a bit windy, when we left Hancock.
 In two uneventful hours we were ready to enter Oshkosh airspace.
 I had read the Notices to Airmen (NOTAM) for the event and I must say it was much easier to execute the approach and landing than to read the NOTAM.
 The last time I flew into an air show was in Australia about 20 years ago.
 I flew to the Mangalore Air Show not too long after first becoming a pilot.
-Oshkosh was a thousand times easer to land at than I remember of my experience at Mangalore.
+Oshkosh was a thousand times easier to land at than I remember of my experience at Mangalore.

 Sunset over Oshkosh.